tf2classic-android/tf2classic-source-engine/README.md

 The repo is based on the TF2 2018 leak.
 Do NOT use it for any commercial purposes.

-This project is using the cmake buildsystem.
+Original TF2Classic Source Code repo: [click](https://github.com/danielmm8888/TF2Classic)

 # Features:
-- Android, OSX, FreeBSD, Windows, Linux( glibc, musl ) support
+- Android, OSX, FreeBSD, Windows, Linux( glibc, musl ) support (NOTE: FreeBSD and musl libc is not supported in the cmake scripts)
 - Arm support( except windows )
 - 64bit support
 - Modern toolchains support